Jambrose777/JacobAmbroseWCAStatistics/NumDelegatesAtComp/README.md

 # **NumDelegatesAtComp**
 Last Computed: 2/12/2018

+# TODO
+If possible, calc who was a current delegate.
+WCA does not keep track of this information

 # Description
 This statistic gives the number of *current* delegates who attended a single competition